pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ## Conclusion

 The launch of the new Docker Build provider marks a significant milestone in modernizing container management for developers.
-Leveraging the latest BuildKit technology, this tool is a testament to our commitment to innovation and user-driven development.

-Your feedback is crucial to our ongoing improvement efforts.
-As we look ahead, we are dedicated to incorporating your insights to further enhance the Docker Build provider.
-Let's continue to refine and advance our tools together.
+The new package, which replaces `docker.Image` resource, reflects our commitment to innovation and user-centric development.
+By incorporating the latest BuildKit technology, the Docker Build provider not only supports the newest Docker features but also enhances multi-architecture builds and improves caching strategies.

+Moreover, its integration with [Docker Build Cloud](https://www.docker.com/products/build-cloud/) underscores our dedication to providing a more robust and efficient toolset for developers.
+This launch is a testament to our ongoing efforts to modernize and improve the ways in which developers manage containers.
 For more details on how to utilize the Docker Build provider, check out our [documentation](https://www.pulumi.com/registry/packages/docker-build/image/).

 If you are still wondering "Which provider should I use?" the answer depends on whether you are doing anything related to `docker build`.